-- Maintain order in chapter meetings. - Serve as Parliamentarian. - Study and be conversant with Robert Rules of Order Revised. - Study and be conversant with chapter Constitution and Laws. - Study and be conversant with Fraternity Constitution, Laws and Policies. - Study and be conversant with University Student Handbook and Policies. - Prepare chapter meeting room.
+- Maintain order in chapter meetings.

+- Serve as Parliamentarian: Study and be conversant with Robert Rules of Order Revised, chapter Constitution and Laws, Fraternity Constitution, Laws and Policies, and University Student Handbook and Policies.

+- Prepare chapter meeting room.

 Resources

 - Fraternity Constitution, Laws and Policies Manual

 - University Student Handbook and Policies

 - Roberts Rules of Order Revised

 - Path of Principles Record and Manual